How to incorporate bone broth into your everyday cooking

 Directions

-Place chicken or chicken pieces in a large stainless steel pot with water, vinegar, and all vegetables except parsley.
+1. Place chicken backs and feet into a large stainless steel pot with water and vinegar.
 Let stand 30 minutes to 1 hour.

-Bring to a boil, and remove scum that rises to the top.
-Reduce heat, cover, and simmer for 6 to 8 hours.
-The longer you cook the stock, the richer and more flavorful it will be.
+2. Bring to a boil, and remove scum that rises to the top.
+Reduce heat, cover, and simmer for 6 to 18 hours.